 Preventing Violent Extremism

 OGC initiates research on the drivers of violent extremism – political, social and economic.
-A key focus for the OGC is to use insights from research to strengthen UNDP’s approach to PVE programming in terms of the role of women in PVE and the gender dimension of PVE.
-Our work specifically looks at good practices in gender sensitive design of PVE programs as well as gender sensitive impact measurement frameworks for PVE programs.
+A key focus for the OGC is to use insights from research to strengthen UNDP’s approach to preventing violent extremism (PVE) programming in terms of the role of women in PVE and the gender dimension of PVE.
+Our work specifically looks at good practices in gender sensitive design of PVE programs, as well as gender sensitive impact measurement frameworks for PVE programs.

 OGC has a strategic role in the UNDP’s effort to address violent extremism.

 UNDP Global Meeting on preventing violent extremism and promoting inclusive development, governance and diversity.